 Warning:

-Select a piece of unallocated space on your target SSD.
-Then, hit “Next”.
+To free up space on your SSD, select a piece of unallocated space on your target SSD.
+Then, hit "Next".

 Here, you're able to customize the size of the partition on the destination disk.
 After it's done, hit "Next".

-After returning to the main interface, click “Proceed” to start the migration.
+After returning to the main interface, click Proceed to start the migration.

 2. Hit "Accept" in the "Applicable notices and license terms" window.